The Rules

 Attempts to submit multiple votes by the same voter will be eliminated by our software.

-At no time is it appropriate to vote for teams in any manner that does not reflect a prima facie opinion of the performance.
 If it is determined that a team or its affiliates are purposely voting against a team or teams without regard to their performance, the League reserves the right to take necessary actions to remedy such activities.

-For rounds one and two, teams will be divided into two clusters and voters will choose between 3 matchups in each cluster.
-Each matchup in these rounds are worth a point and each round has two matchups between teams so there is a total possibility of 4 points.
+Each matchup in these rounds are worth 2 points and each round has two matchups between teams, so there is a total possibility of 4 points.

 Finals and Semi-Finals

 At the end of regular season play, all acts that won top performance during the regular season will be eligible to compete for the “League MVP” award.
-This award will be presented at the end of the night during semi-finals.

-This award will be determined by voting which will open at the close of regular season play and run until the start of semi-finals.
-Voting will be ranked-choice and any person is eligible to cast one vote for the League MVP.
 All those who vote must have a valid email and any attempt at duplicate or bad faith voting may result in a performance being disqualified from end of season awards.

-In addition to the League MVP award, any member of the Charm City Karaoke League can nominate another member for a “Mic Drop Award.”
-These are fun awards that honor players who did something extraordinary or went above and beyond during the season.
-Nominators choose both the name of the award and the person who they give it to (e.g Becca for the Best Use of Silly String Award or Tom for the Best Dad Dancing).
-The nomination form will go live after Week 2 and will be open until the end of Week 8.
-League staff will choose which of the nominated awards to present during semi-finals.
+These are fun awards that honor players who did something extraordinary or went above and beyond during the season and nominators can choose the award being given (e.g Becca for the Best Use of Silly String Award or Tom for the Best Dad Dancing).

-At the conclusion of the regular season, team standings (total points accrued by teams and their members) will be used to determine each team's postseason rank.
 If, at the end of the regular season, two or more teams finish with identical point values, a random drawing of tied teams will determine postseason seeding.

 During the Semifinals and Finals, points are awarded from both judges and voting: